usaidbhaldar/R-BATTERIES/README.md

 # ![R BATTERIES LOGO](assets/img/svg/logo2.svg)
-*An Online battery store where you can buy your car/ bike inverter batteries from the comfort of your home*
+> *An Online battery store where you can buy your car/ bike inverter batteries from the comfort of your home*

 ```
-    What you can buy
+    Products that you can buy from our store ->

     - Car Batteries